Virtual Staging Software in Raleigh: Transform Listings in 2026

 Case Study 1: Downtown Raleigh Condo

 A local agent had a two-bedroom condo that sat on the market for 90 days with only 3 showings.
 The rooms were empty and lacked warmth.
 After using virtual staging to add contemporary furniture and accent colors, the listing received 12 showings in the first week and went under contract in 14 days.
 The agent estimated the virtual staging cost $120 for four images, compared to $2,500 for physical staging.
+The seller was thrilled, and the agent now uses virtual staging for every new listing.

 Case Study 2: North Raleigh Family Home